ham2k/polo.ham2k.com/content/en/docs/polo-features/operations/index.md

 ![image](./qsopanel.png)

-The Callsign Information Panel can show various pieces of information dependant on your installation and circumstances.
+The Callsign/Operation Information Panel can show various pieces of information dependant on your installation and circumstances.
 * If you entered a qrz.com account in PoLo settings then the name and location held for your contact will be displayed.
 * If you subscribe to qrz.com then their bearing and distance will also be displayed (assuming your contact has location details set at qrz.com)
 * You should also see a country flag, and occasionally an emoji, that contact is in the Ham2K Hams of Note list.
 The meaning for these is covered in the emojis area of the manual.